Motorway Services Online

 Prior Report, 1978.

-Whilst the westbound services were under construction, temporary buildings were provided here.
+Whilst the westbound service area was under construction, temporary buildings were provided here.
 The opening documents for the site were signed on 21 June 1976.

 In the Prior Report of 1978, operating Rownhams was compared to "running an ocean liner while waiting for the tide to come in".
 The Department of Transport were more blunt, calling it "the white elephant".
-It stuck out from all the other services as a complete white elephant, which was blamed on delays in completing the M3 and M27.
+It stuck out from all the other service areas as a complete white elephant, which was blamed on delays in completing the M3 and M27; the M27 ended just a mile east of here until 1984.
 Various documents from the time would refer to Rownhams as the exception to every rule, policy and pattern, with one study excluding Rownhams because it had "well-known, special problems".

-When the completion of the M3 was postponed indefinitely, Roadchef raised a complaint about the trade thy were losing as a result.
+When the completion of the M3 was postponed indefinitely, Roadchef raised a complaint about all the trade they were losing.
 In return they were offered a small amount of compensation.

 The restaurant was open from 7am until 11pm.
 Fuel was sold by BP, Esso, Elf and Amoco.
 In 2013 the forecourts changed from being branded Esso to BP.